 Code reliability and code quality are often used interchangeably.
 However, they represent different aspects of software development.

-Imagine you have an old car that’s got a lot of miles on it and has given you no problems for all the time you’ve owned it.
+Imagine you have an old car that’s got a lot of miles on it and has given you no problems since you’ve owned it.
 That car is reliable.
-Compare your reliable car with a car that has fancy seats and all the bells and whistles.
+Compare your reliable car to one with fancy seats and all the bells and whistles.
 That is a quality car.
 The chart below will help you understand how this applies to software development:

 Just like a fancy car, high-quality code tends to be more reliable, though this isn’t always the case.
 Beautifully written code may still fail under certain conditions if it wasn’t tested thoroughly, and the opposite is also true.
 Some reliable applications may have poor code structure, but are tested enough to be stable.

 The banking industry, once again, provides the perfect example of this.
-Some banks still have code written in COBOL.
+Some banks still use COBOL code.
 COBOL is a legacy language, and that code likely wouldn’t meet modern code quality standards.
 Its reliability, however, is unquestionable: It’s the reason the code has survived so long.

 The overall approach in assessing code is to combine reliability with quality: